 Colburn Conservatory of Music students are chosen based on the current instrumentation of the Colburn Orchestra and piano department.
 We accept applications for instrumental areas with openings for that enrollment period.
 To see which studios have openings, check out our Current Openings page.

 All applicants must submit official transcripts from their previous schools.
 These transcripts must be sent directly from the school, either through an electronic service or by mail.
-Transcripts should be received by Colburn no later than January 15; they are not required for the December 1 application deadline.
+Official transcripts should be received by Colburn no later than January 15; they are not required for the December 1 application deadline.
+Applicants are asked to upload unofficial transcripts as part of the online application.

 International applicants who attended schools outside of the United States need to provide documents in original languages along with a certified translation into English.
 Also, degrees issued by international institutions may have to be verified by an agency in the United States, and applicants are responsible for verification fees.